jazzfool/jazzfool.github.io/content/post/gui.md

 Even issues that some cite as being downsides of Dear ImGui are fixable.
 You don't have to render at 60 fps - only render when you receive an event.
 You don't have to regenerate the entire tree every frame - perform some diffing to reuse and recycle computation.
 Most of these supposed issues boil down to the implementation, not with the architecture itself.

 With that said, there are still some *fundamental* downsides with being fully immediate-mode.
 One such downside is layout.
-Since everything is computed in one go, you can't backtrack to fix up layout after receiving new information (e.g. sizing to fill but later discovering more room to fill; too bad, you can't go back).
+Since everything is computed in one go, you can't backtrack to fix up layout after receiving new information (e.g., sizing to fill but later discovering more room to fill; too bad, you can't go back).
 At this point, you'll have to resort to storing an intermediate tree to do a separate layout pass.

 If you're willing to give up some of the purity of full immediate-mode and begin to introduce intermediate trees and layout callbacks then you could very well fix these issues.
 Though, I also find there is a mentality in immediate-mode UI that it should only be used for internal tooling (mostly for game engines).
 I whole-heartedly disagree.
 If you choose to make it more robust with intermediate trees and whatnot, then you have a React-esque library on your hands which is more than capable for more complex desktop applications, only missing a desktop focused widget library (as opposed to tooling focused).